See all > News

 Hepatitis B (HBV)

 Hepatitis B is a viral infection that affects the liver.
-It’s often asymptomatic, but if people do develop symptoms, they usually begin to notice them between two and five months after they were exposed.
+It’s often asymptomatic, but if people develop symptoms, they usually begin to notice them between two and five months after exposure.

 The first six months of an HBV infection is known as an acute infection, which may cause symptoms like fever, fatigue, joint pain, dark urine, and yellowing of the skin and eyes.
 Acute hepatitis B will clear up on its own in 95% of adults who have it, and the body will likely develop lifelong immunity against it.